boardflare/website/page-drafts/sentiment/excel.md

 ---
-title: Sentiment Analysis Add-in for Excel
+title: Sentiment Analysis for Excel
 ---

-# Sentiment Analysis Add-in for Excel
+# Sentiment Analysis for Excel

 This app is in the AppSource review process currently. **The link below is a placeholder only.**